-Hardware That Saves Space With Style: The Pedestal Sink Towel Bar
+Hardware That Saves Space With Style: The Sink With Towel Bar

-Thus the popularity of the pedestal sink, which has a very narrow base to leave room for your knees.
+The popularity of the pedestal sink in small bathrooms is obvious, The very narrow base of the sink leaves room for your knees.
 It's also a rather elegant design and proves sufficient when one doesn't need to use the sink base as storage for toilet paper or cosmetic products.

-Half-bathrooms also don't sport a lot of wall space for towel holders either, so a few pedestal sinks, like the American Standard Ravenna pedestal sink, now come with their own towel racks as part of the sink!
+Half-bathrooms also don't sport a lot of wall space for towel holders either, so a few pedestal sinks, like the American Standard Ravenna pedestal sink, now come with their own towel racks that can be attached as part of the sink!

-But here is an unattached circular towel rack designed just for the pedestal sink, so if you already have the sink, or choose a pedestal sink without the bar, you can install the towel rack separately and affordably, at about $30.
+Here is an unattached circular towel rack designed just for the Ravenna pedestal sink, so if you already have the sink, or choose a pedestal sink without the bar, you can install the towel rack separately and affordably, at about $50.